 As mentioned, the kind of strings to choose would depend on your tone preference and playing style.
 A beginner who is just getting started on fingerpicking, may find lighter-gauge strings easier to play.
 If you are more of a strummer and use a pick to play, medium-gauge strings may be ideal.

 If you think you have tender fingers and are just starting to learn to play the guitar, there’s nothing wrong with using heavier-gauge strings, the choice is up to you.
 Initially you will feel a bit of pain on your fingers, but it’s something that all new guitarists experience anyway.
 Don’t worry because the more you practice and get used to playing, the more you fingers will become stronger.

-You may find the blog below useful, our guitar expert, Rory has written a blog to help you re-string your guitar:
+You may find the blog below useful, from our guitar expert;

 You can read more from Sarah here.